zigbee-alliance/distributed-compliance-ledger/docs/design/da-pki-revocation-design.md

    - Query a certificate by `crlSignerCertificate` Subject and Subject Key ID.
 If it's not found - error.
    - Check that pem value of the found certificate is equal to `crlSignerCertificate` value.
 - If `crlSignerCertificate` is a PAI (intermediate certificate, not self-signed):
-   - Check that `crlSignerCertificate` is chained back to certificates present on DCL (`verifyCertificate` method).
+   - Check that `crlSignerCertificate` is chained back to certificates present on DCL (`x509.verifyCertificate` method):
+      - Query for a PAA where `Subject == CRLSignerCertificate.Issuer` and `SubjectKeyID == CRLSignerCertificate.AuthorityKeyId`
+      - Build certification path with both elements, verify path
 - Check that (VendorID, Label, IssuerSubjectKeyID) combination is unique when adding the distribution endpoint.